 - Shareholders’ particulars

 - Company secretary’s particulars

 The general requirements and procedure to register a subsidiary in Singapore is the same as that of a private limited company.
 You may refer to our article on company registration in Singapore for more information.

-However, you may need to engage a registered filing agent in Singapore such as a law firm to assist with registration if the parent-company is a foreign company, or if any of the directors or shareholders of the subsidiaries are foreigners.
+However, you may need to engage a registered filing agent in Singapore, such as a law firm or corporate services firm, to assist with registration if the parent-company is a foreign company, or if any of the directors or shareholders of the subsidiaries are foreigners.